 Emergency Shelter Grant and State Shelter Grants offer funds to providers of emergency shelter, day shelter and transitional housing for the homeless for operations and supportive services that work to resolve the reasons for homelessness.
 Eligible project sponsors are local governments and nonprofit organizations.
-Emergency and transitional housing services were provided to over 30,000 persons in 2007.
-The combination of housing and supportive services resulted in over 4,000 households moving from emergency and transitional shelters into permanent housing.
+Emergency and transitional housing services were provided to over 30,000 persons in 2009.

 Child Care for Homeless Children Program provides federal grant funds made available through the Department of Social Services to providers of emergency shelter and transitional housing for homeless families that are employed or are in job training or educational programs.
 Eligible project sponsors are local governments and nonprofit organizations.
-Child care was provided to 395 children in FY 2007, which allowed a parent to engage in education, training or employment
+Child care was provided to 395 children in FY 2007, which allowed a parent to engage in education, training or employment.